affinidi/affinidi-tdk-dotnet/README.md

 ## Quickstart

+> **Note:** When handling tokens, it is important that your project access token is managed properly to prevent failures due to expired tokens.
+We have created an [example code](https://github.com/affinidi/affinidi-tdk-dotnet/tree/main/examples/HookAuthExample/HookAuthExample.cs) which handles the automatic refresh of tokens to ensure that the token used in the client APIs are fresh.

 Here's a basic example of using the .NET TDK to create a wallet using **WalletsApi** from **[AffinidiTdk.WalletsClient](https://github.com/affinidi/affinidi-tdk-dotnet/tree/main/src/Clients/WalletsClient)**:

 ```csharp

 using AffinidiTdk.AuthProvider;
 using AffinidiTdk.WalletsClient.Client;
 using AffinidiTdk.WalletsClient.Api;